Rob Chase: Career

 Chase has previously promoted various extremist conspiracy theories; in online writings, he has promoted QAnon, birtherism, and chemtrails.
 In 2019, Chase shared a link on Facebook to a report baselessly claiming that the September 11 attacks were an inside job involving "the Zionists" and others, and that the "Boston Bombing, Sandy Hook, Orlando, San Bernardino, and Las Vegas" attacks were all "false flag" hoaxes.

 After taking office in 2021, Chase hired Cecily Wright, the former chair of the Spokane County Republican Party and a longtime associate, as his legislative assistant.
 Wright was ousted from her chairmanship of the county party in 2018, after she defended white nationalist James Allsup, who had been unseated as a Whitman County precinct committee officer after he marched at the violent far-right Unite the Right rally in Charlottesville, Virginia, in 2017.
 Chase defended Wright as having "a good reputation" and being "dependable and loyal."

 Chase has pushed Donald Trump's false claim that the 2020 presidential election was marred by fraud.
 Although no evidence supports this claim, in August 2021, Chase and four other state Republican lawmakers (Robert Sutherland, Jim Walsh, Vicki Kraft, and Bob McCaslin Jr.) held an unofficial hearing at a Snohomish, Washington church calling for "forensic audit" to take place in Washington State similar to the criticized Arizona audit.
 The organizers of the event invited speakers who have falsely claimed voter fraud.
 Trump was defeated by Joe Biden in Washington state by almost 785,000 votes.

 During the COVID-19 pandemic, Chase promoted COVID-19 misinformation.
 In a July 2021 Facebook post, Chase compared the COVID-19 vaccines to Nazi medical experimentation and falsely claimed that the COVID-19 vaccine "is not a vaccine"; that the vaccine "is not tested"; that the vaccine was the result of a nefarious conspiracy orchestrated by George Soros; and there are many "natural cures" for COVID-19.
 None of these claims are true.

+In 2022, Chase was unseated by businessman and former appointed representative Leonard Christian.
+Christian attributed his victory to Chase's far-right views.

+In 2024, Chase was reelected to the Fourth Legislative District.